sarosijbose/RobustFreqCNN/README.md

 ## Disclaimer

-This is not a official implementation of the paper.
+This is not an official implementation of the paper.
 I am not associated with the authors of the paper or Lab in any manner whatsoever and I don't claim credit for any of the algorithms proposed in the paper.